On leave: Fall 2022-Spring 2023

 - Aztec Art

-- Representation & Gender in the Americas (graduate seminar)
+- Visualizing Gender Before and After the Conquest (graduate seminar)

 - Theories for Art History (graduate seminar)